F0lak/dm_open_ref/ref/atom/movable/var/screen_loc.md

 range of tiles with the `"to"` format.

 Note:
-[Letterboxing](/ref/%7Bskin%7D/param/letterbox.md) -m, the blank space to either side of the map if it doesn\'t take up the whole map control, is not considered usable space.
+[Letterboxing](/ref/%7Bskin%7D/param/letterbox.md) , the blank space to either side of the map if it doesn\'t take up the whole map control, is not considered usable space.
 HUD objects aligned to the control edge appear inside any letterboxing, not on top of it.